nickleomartin/sentiment_api/README.md

 # sentiment_api
-There are not many reference implementations of deploying deep learning models within the Django framework.
-This repo is working towards a reuseable codebase for rapid deployment and scaling of Keras models.
+There are not many reference implementations of deploying deep learning models within the Django REST framework.

-Currently contains a Bidirectional LSTM + MLP model to classify single sentences as positive or negative.
+This repo currently contains a Bidirectional LSTM + MLP model to classify single sentences as positive or negative.

 Getting Setup
 -------------